isomerpages/singapore-customs-old/_businesses/02-new-traders-and-registration-services/02a-Registration-Overview.md

 third_nav_title: New Traders And Registration Services
 ---

-# Quick Guide on Registration Matters
+# Quick Guide for New Traders and Registration Services

 ## Activating a Customs Account